 Aunt Bette’s community Pantry is a client-choice food pantry located in the heart of South Dallas which provides quality food items to hungry individuals and families.
 This program supplies critical nutrition to households experiencing food insecurity.

-Enrollment is closed until February 2024.
+Open Enrollment is closed and will open February 2025.

 Visitors from any zip code or clients without an appointment are welcome to stop by during hours of operation and receive a limited supply of emergency food.

 Aunt Bette’s Community Pantry serves residents from the 75210, 75203 and 75215 zip codes.
-Contact 214-753-5600 for more information or to schedule an enrollment appointment.

 Volunteers are currently needed for client service and pantry stocking shifts.
 Volunteer Slots are available on Mondays and Wednesdays from 7:45 am - 11:45 am, Tuesdays from 9:00 am - 12:00 pm and 1:00 pm - 4:45 pm, and Thursdays from 9:00 am - 12:00 pm.
 For information and to sign up, click here.